Hypertrophy

 To get the ball rolling here, you should be prepared to do a little bookkeeping and math.
 Your total work for a given exercise is the product of the weight and the number of repetitions.
 So if I do 25 reps of 100 lbs.
 I have done 2,500 lbs. total work for that exercise.
 (OK, we could get carried away and figure the distance to get the actual textbook definition of work.
 We could even divide by the amount of time to get the power used, but c'mon, I'm trying to keep it simple.)
 Calculating lifting poundages best to do per exercise.

 The baseline for movement is with no weight and if upping the weight to the point you cannot do a full range of motion for a set occurs, you are losing a functional training effect.
 Never sacrifice form, since bad form just means some other muscles are doing the work rather than the ones you want.
+Moreover, this means you are teaching your body that when the loads get heavy, you have to do something other than the lift.
+Think about that.
+Your last couple of crappy reps offsets any careful prep work.
 If you're sloppy, drop the poundages before you get hurt.
 Also, be aware of the difference between compound and complex exercises.
 You should stick with simple taiso movements while you are doing a hypertrophy phase and then go back to complex exercises.

 Strategic deconditioning is where you essentially back off of whatever plan you are using.
 You have to do this.
-The reason is that muscles respond not to absolute load, but relative load.
+You grow between workouts, not during them!
+The reason deloading is required too is that muscles respond not to absolute load, but relative load.
 If you take some planned time off between hypertrophy methods, you will grow more muscle.
 So, if you have hit the end of a hypertrophy cycle, starting a new one should mean you drop the poundages back down.
 Good strategy is to look at your total work for an exercise and snake that down, since just looking at reps and poundages can be misleading.
 Remember that nobody has a good explanation as to why you can't just gradually increase loads for a few years and end up benching a couple of tons.
-The body quits adapting, so you are left with relative changes rather than absolute ones.
-One thought is that one of the times I looked huskiest was when I switched from using weight machines to freeweights.
-This lasted a few months until my body adapted so that even though I am now lifting easily twice what I was then, I am physically a lot smaller.
+In effect, the body is marvelously adaptive and this is the most important survival ability we got from Evolution.
+Once the body quits adapting, you are left with relative changes rather than absolute ones.
+One thought is that one of the times I looked huskiest was when I switched from using weight machines to freeweights (immediately post-op).
+This lasted a few months until my body adapted so that even though I am now lifting easily twice what I was then, I got physically quite a bit smaller for a while.
 Also in practice life interferes with training so building in peaks and valleys to your training lets you regulate better what you do, rather than having your plans thwarted by work, family and other obligations.

 In a nutshell, you must have some form of progressive overload, whereby the total work is increased according to some plan.
 This typically takes one of three forms either